Twingate/kubernetes-access-gateway/README.md

 ## Developers

-- See [Developer](https://github.com/Twingate/kubernetes-access-gateway/wiki/Developer) for how to setup development environment and release process.
+- See [Developer](https://github.com/Twingate/kubernetes-access-gateway/wiki/Developer) for how to set up a development environment and release process.